dmbarbour/glas/docs/GlasApps.md

 ## Network APIs

 I'm uncertain whether I should try to provide TCP/UDP APIs directly, provide something closer to a sockets-based API (with bind, connect, etc.), or perhaps just provide XMLHttpRequest.

+## Debugging

+In general, debugger integration should be supported using annotations rather than effects.
+That is, it should be easy to insert or remove and enable or disable debugging features without influencing formal behavior modulo reflection.
+Runtime reflection can potentially observe performance or debug outputs, and should be modeled effectfully through APIs in `sys.refl.*`.

+### Logging

+In context of hierarchical transactions and incremental computing, the conventional model of logging as a stream of messages is very awkward.
+It's more useful to understand logging in terms of reflection and debugger integration.

+        # a useful syntax for logging
+        log(chan, message) { operation }

+This model for logging allows us to track a time-varying 'message' as it changes over the course of 'operation', and we can statically configure logging per 'chan'.
+The 'chan' description must be static, the 'message' expression is implicitly evaluated in a hierarchical transaction.
+It may fail.
+Modulo reflection, the log expression is equivalent to 'operation'.

+An implementation to efficiently capture every change to a message is non-trivial.
+But users can feasibly configure logging per chan to trigger on operation boundaries, periodic, random, or perhaps only when extracting the call stack to debug the operation.

+For extensibility, I propose a convention that most log messages are expressed as dictionaries, e.g. `(text:"Message", type:warn, ...)`.
+The compiler and runtime system can potentially add some metadata based on where the log message defined.
+To support structured data and progressive disclosure, it is feasible to log an `(ns:Namespace)` of definitions including 'http' or 'gui' interfaces.
+For larger log messages, we must rely on structure sharing for performance.

+Recent log messages may be accessible to an application through `sys.refl.http` and perhaps via structured reflection methods `sys.refl.log.*`.
+There may also be some opportunities for dynamic configuration of logging.

+### Profiling

+Profiling might be understood as a specialized form of logging.

+        # a useful syntax for profiling
+        prof(chan, dynId) { operation }

+Here we have a static chan, and a dynamic identifier to aggregate performance statistics while performing the operation.
+Gathered statistics could include entry counts, time spent, allocations, etc..

+*Aside:* Log channels might also be configured to capture these statistics.
+Use of 'log' vs 'prof' is mostly about capturing user intention and simplifying the default configuration.

+### Testing

+Aside from automated testing described in [the design doc](GlasDesign.md), we can add assertions to programs as annotations.
+Similar to logging and profiling, tests could be associated with static channels to support configuration (e.g. enable, disable, random testing), and it can be useful to support continuous testing over the course of an operation.

+        # viable syntax
+        test(chan, property, message) { operation }

+In this case we might evaluate a property as pass/fail, and then evaluate the message expression only when the property fails.
+This might also be interpreted as a form of logging, except the default configuration would be to abort the current transaction on a failed test.

+Other than inline testing, it might be feasible to express ad-hoc assumptions about final conditions just before commit.

+### Tracing?
+Tentative.

+In some cases, it is useful to track dataflows through a system including across remote procedure calls and transactions.
+This can be partially supported by including provenance annotations within data representations.
+The [glas object](GlasObject.md) representation supports such annotations, for example.
+We will need something more to efficiently maintain provenance when processing data.
+I suspect this will need an ad-hoc solution for now.

+### Mapping

+For live coding, projectional editing, debugging, etc. we often want to map program behavior back to source texts.
+In context of staged metaprogramming, this might best be modeled as *Tracing* source texts all the way to compiled outputs.
+This implies provenance annotations are represented at the data layer, not the program layer.

+For performance, a late stage compiler might extract and preprocess annotations in order to more efficiently maintain provenance metadata (e.g. as if tracing an interpreter).
+But this should be understood as an optimization.

+### Quotas

+To simplify reasoning about performance, it's often useful to choke an application to use fewer resources than are available.
+This might be expressed as quotas, e.g. limiting how much CPU is used in a given task.
+It should be feasible to support quotas on both CPU use and memory use.
+Quotas can be managed in two layers: External quotas would be expressed in the configuration, perhaps adjusted by application settings.
+Internal quotas would be expressed as annotations within the program.

+## Rejected Features

+It is feasible to introduce some `sys.disable()` and `sys.enable()` operations, perhaps parameterized for specific events such as 'step' and 'rpc'.
+However, I'm not convinced this is a good idea.
+Runtime state is less visible to users than application state, and more likely to be forgotten.
+It's also imprecise.
+In comparison, users can easily add some application state and add some explicit conditions to specific 'step' threads or RPC calls.

+It is feasible to introduce periodic operations that evaluate at some configurable frequency, perhaps a `status()` health check.
+However, I think it better to let users manage this more explicitly, using `sys.time` to control the frequency of some operations and using HTTP requests to get information about health.